vincentlau0493/node-restcat/README.md

-# node-sleepycat
+# node-restcat
-This library provides a REST interface based on mongoose and express.js.
+This library provides a REST interface based on mongoose and express.js, which is inspired by Tastypie of django.

 ## Getting started